Cope with Multiple Births

 - 1Get prepared before the babies arrive.Advertisement

-- 2Take all the help you can get.Any help will be useful, whether it comes from family, friends or hired professionals.
+- 2Any help will be useful, whether it comes from family, friends or hired professionals.
 Getting a few hours out of the house or help with the chores can make your life a lot easier, so don't pass it up.
 Find someone you can trust.
 Enlist the help of your spouse or significant other, and don't turn away your parents, siblings or friends because you think you can do it all.
-You'll likely need their help during the first few months.Advertisement
+You'll likely need their help during the first few months.Take all the help you can get.Advertisement

 - 3Make time for yourself.